Coreness — Platform for Automation and AI Solutions

 💾 Storage Attributes Guide

-What it is: Guide to working with tenant attribute storage (Storage) — a flexible key-value structure for storing settings, limits, and functions.
+What it is: Guide to tenant attribute storage (Storage).
+Key-value store for settings, limits, and flags.

 What's inside: